Daniel Greiller joins Weavr as CCO

 So … what’s next?!

 The speed of change in how we move money is accelerating.
-Therefore it shouldn’t be a surprise that what’s next is already here – “invisible”, or “embedded” banking.
+Therefore it shouldn’t be a surprise that what’s next is already here – “invisible”, or “embedded” finance.

 The way you pay on Amazon or (insert generic food delivery app here) are so commonplace to all of us that we don’t think about them anymore.
 They represent the payments ecosystem fulfillment of the evolution from the on-demand economy to the real time economy.
 But despite being so unremarkable in how we interact with them daily, they are both a) remarkable in how far in front of the average experience they are and b) they represent the tip of the iceberg.